WayneDW/Sentiment-Analysis-in-Event-Driven-Stock-Price-Movement-Prediction/README.md

 ./genFeatureMatrix.py
 ```

-### 4. Train a ConvNet to predict the stock price movement.
+### 4. Train a ConvoNet to predict the stock price movement.

-For the sake of simplicity, I just applied a ConvNet in [Keras](http://machinelearningmastery.com/handwritten-digit-recognition-using-convolutional-neural-networks-python-keras/), the detail operations in text data is slighly differnt from the image, we can use the architecture from [FIgure 1 in Yoon Kim's paper](http://www.aclweb.org/anthology/D14-1181)
+For the sake of simplicity, I just applied a ConvoNet in [Keras](http://machinelearningmastery.com/handwritten-digit-recognition-using-convolutional-neural-networks-python-keras/), the detail operations in text data is slighly differnt from the image, we can use the architecture from [FIgure 1 in Yoon Kim's paper](http://www.aclweb.org/anthology/D14-1181)

 ```python
 ./model_cnn.py